Jabba-The-Gut/HSLU/README.md

-# HSLU
+# HSLU OOP

-Repo for the hslu-OOP-Module
+Central personal repository for all Java-Excercises done in the Module OOP at HSLU.